palkan/logidze/bench/Readme.md

 make plain
 ```

-You can specify the number of transactions through `T` variable (by default 10000):
+You can specify the number of transactions by `T` variable (defaults to 10000):

 ```sh
 make T=1000000